sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 The modes you can set for a pin are:

- - `INPUT`
+ - `INPUT` - Allows the Arduino to read either a 5V "HIGH" voltage or 0V "LOW" voltage
- - `OUTPUT`
+ - `OUTPUT` - Allows the Arduino to output either a 5V "HIGH" voltage or 0V "LOW" voltage
- -
+ - `INPUT_PULLUP`

 `INPUT`,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUyMTQwOTUsMTUwNTMyODgxMyw2MDkyNz
+eyJoaXN0b3J5IjpbLTcwOTcwMTE5MSwxNTA1MzI4ODEzLDYwOT
-g2MDksLTE0MjAyODI3MTgsMTk5NTc2MzI4NCw5NTMwNjA3NzMs
+I3ODYwOSwtMTQyMDI4MjcxOCwxOTk1NzYzMjg0LDk1MzA2MDc3
-MTk0MzAwNzU0MywtODA2MzQ0ODA4LDk4NDkzMDE4NV19
+MywxOTQzMDA3NTQzLC04MDYzNDQ4MDgsOTg0OTMwMTg1XX0=
 -->